fluree/docs.flur.ee/src/content/1.0.0/guides/architecture/blockchain.md

 ### Consensus

 Fluree uses the Raft protocol for consensus.
-While we previously suported PBFT, it was not being utilized.
+While we previously suported PBFT, we have since deprecated that functionality.
 The code base has a pluggable protocol for consensus and new consensus protocols can be added.